 The rifle feels exactly how an AR-15 should.

 Customization: * * * *

-The gun gives you tons of options on how you want to set it up, from keymod attachments to QD cups and everything in between.
-But the long stroke gas system limits your options when it comes to replacement bolt carriers.
+PWS rifles give you tons of options on how you want to set them up, from keymod attachments to QD cups and everything in between.
+But the long-stroke gas system limits your options when it comes to replacement bolt carriers.